sitegeist/Sitegeist.Lazybones/README.md

 ## Dynamically enable/disable the lazy rendering

 To optimize the intial load time lazy loading should be disabled for the first contents but be enabled for others.
-This can be implemented by enabeling the `lazy` in the `ContentCase` prototype depending on wether or not the curent `node` has previous siblings or not.
+This can be implemented by enabeling the `lazy` in the `ContentCase` prototype depending on wether or not the curent `node` is the first content in the main collection.

-*ATTENTION: If you use nested contents like multicolumns or sliders this conditions has to be extended.
-This is just an example to demonstrate the simple case of a plain content collection.*

 ```
+content = Neos.Neos:ContentCollection {
+    nodePath = 'main'
+    content.iterationName = 'mainContentIterator'

-prototype(Neos.Neos:ContentCase) {
+    prototype(Sitegeist.Lazybones:Picture) {
+        lazy = ${!mainContentIterator.isFirst}
+    }
     prototype(Sitegeist.Lazybones:Image) {
-        # if the current node has previous siblings it is not the
-        # first content and should be loaded lazy otherwise not
-        lazy = ${q(node).prev().is()}
-    }

-    prototype(Sitegeist.Lazybones:Picture) {
-        # if the current node has previous siblings it is not the
-        # first content and should be loaded lazy otherwise not
-        lazy = ${q(node).prev().is()}
+        lazy = ${!mainContentIterator.isFirst}
     }
 }
 ```